Skip to main content

 • story

-• “The story is fantastic, the way there are multiple solutions to every quest, and even different quests depending on your stats is amazing.”
+• “The story is fantastic, with multiple solutions to every quest, different quests depending on your stats, and a slow descent into increasingly dark enchantments set in an alternative 18th century gothic setting.”

 • gameplay